 My Experience Living With Pancreatitis

-That is the most important reason.
-I was given the drive to uncover the formula, the secret to healing.
-If you are looking for information about how to beat pancreatitis and live pain-free I will give you what I learned for free.
+This is the most important reason.
+I was driven to uncover the formula, the secret to healing.
+If you are looking for information on how to beat pancreatitis and live pain-free I will share what I have learned with you.

-Sure the "overall" death rate from acute pancreatitis may average out at less than 10 percent, but if you are one of the unlucky 10 percent that would certainly suck wouldn't it?
-Complications such as necrosis, infection (necrotizing pancreatitis), hemorrhage, and organ failure can rocket that percentage of death up to 50 percent.
-The damage caused by acute pancreatitis often leads to chronic pancreatitis, causing long-term suffering that can make one wish they had died.
+Sure the overall death rate from acute pancreatitis may average at less than 10 percent, but if you are one of the unlucky 10 percent, that would certainly suck, wouldn't it?
+Complications such as necrosis, infection, hemorrhage, and organ failure can bring that percentage up to 50 percent.
+The damage caused by acute pancreatitis often leads to chronic pancreatitis, causing long-term suffering.

-Are you living with pancreatitis?
-If you have been diagnosed with acute and/or chronic pancreatitis, want to prevent more acute pancreatitis attacks along with the resulting damage, lessen your pain and other symptoms without narcotics and possibly heal your pancreas, well, this may be the article you've searched high and low for.
+If you have been diagnosed with acute and/or chronic pancreatitis, want to prevent more attacks and resulting damage, and lessen your pain and other symptoms without narcotics—and possibly heal your pancreas as well—this may be the article you've searched high and low for.